Student Support

 The Student Leads

 All Cooper students have a rare talent for thought—sometimes for very specific forms of thought.
-We work to help students harness the power of their particular way of thinking, their experience, and their identity, enabling them to connect their own knowledge to classroom material.
-And, in general, we don’t give students answers—we help them come to answers themselves.
+Associates work to help students harness the power of their particular way of thinking, their experience, and their identity, enabling them to connect their own knowledge to classroom material.
+And, in general, Associates don’t give students answers—and instead help them come to answers themselves.

 A Focus on How

-Cooper’s faculties decide what our students should learn—the curriculum and content that make up students’ schedules.
-In the Center we’re focused on how our students learn.
-We give them tools and strategies that help them develop as readers, writers, thinkers, and speakers.
+Cooper’s faculties decide what students should learn—the curriculum and content that make up students’ schedules.
+The Center is focused on how students learn.
+Associates give students the tools and strategies that help them develop as readers, writers, thinkers, and speakers.

 The Center Is Not a Remedial Space

-When a student needs remediation, we provide it, but we work simultaneously to develop a student’s ability to read, write, and think at a high level.
-We aren’t here to fix papers or improve grades—but when students regularly attend the Center, their written work, and their grades, get better.
-We believe in the potential of Cooper students to do excellent work, and our goal is always to help them build upon their strengths rather than to focus on their weaknesses.
+When a student needs remediation, the Center provides it, but works simultaneously to develop a student’s ability to read, write, and think at a high level.
+Associates aren’t here to fix papers or improve grades—but when students regularly attend the Center, their written work, and their grades, get better.
+The Center for Writing and Learning believes in the potential of Cooper students to do excellent work; the goal is always to help them build upon their strengths rather than to focus on their weaknesses.

 An Inclusive and Anti-Racist Ethos

-Our staff is committed to making all students feel welcome and to actively challenging forms of discrimination that stand in the way of justice for everyone in our community.
+The Center for Writing and Learning's staff is committed to making all students feel welcome and to actively challenging forms of discrimination that stand in the way of justice for everyone in the Cooper community.

 More Forms of Student Support